Frequently asked questions

 How do I pay my rent?

-Home and Rest of UK students – you can pay either the full year’s rent upfront or choose to pay across 9 monthly instalments (1st payment due before move-in, thereafter payments due by the 10th of each month).
+Home and Rest of UK students – you can pay either the full year’s rent upfront or choose to pay across 9 monthly instalments (1st payment due before move-in, thereafter payments due by the 20th of each month September to April).

 Payment should be made by BACS bank transfer, and students who choose to pay by instalments are expected to set-up a standing order with their bank.
 Full details about costs and how you can make payments is available on our costs and payment page.